-A unicorn loving – owl hat owning fan of pretty.
+A dinosaur loving – owl hat owning fan of pretty.
 My style is natural, relaxed and just a little bit funky.
 If you plan on having a bit of fun on your big day – you and I are going to get on famously!
 I absolutely adore weddings which are a reflection of the bride & groom’s personal style – rather than a great big ol list of silly things you ‘have’ to do because someone told you so.
 I love my Canon cameras, my prime lenses, my crazy surfer-dude son and our demented cats.
 Interesting fact – all of the Battenburg cake belongs to me.
 Gimme.

 Some stuff about Matt…